jmmarreiros/manotIncisions/README.md

 Please cite this compendium as:

 > Marreiros, J., Goder-Goldberger, M., Paixao, E., (2022). *Compendium
-> of R code and data for An intentionally engraved Levallois core from
+> of R code and data for Middle Palaeolithic engraved stone artifacts
-> Manot Cave, Israel, and its contribution to understanding human
+> from the Levant, and their contribution to understanding human
 > behavioural complexity*.
-Accessed 19 Jan 2022.
+Accessed 28 Feb 2022.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Contents